 It is estimated that around half of the UK’s population are in a relationship, but how many of them are healthy?
 What qualities does a healthy relationship possess in order for it to be a long and happy one?
 Are there a set of rules you can follow to make sure your relationship is having a positive impact on your and your partner’s life?
 And if your relationship is on the rocks, what can you implement to get it back on track?

 Here’s my list of essential qualities of a healthy relationship that you should try and bestow.

 1. Responsibility for your own happiness

 Yes, it is great if a big part of your happiness in life comes from your partner.
 It is always nice to know that you are making someone happy and you are happy when you are around them.
-But it is not the responsibility of your partner to make sure you are happy.
+But it is not your partner’s responsibility to make sure you are happy.
 Putting this type of pressure on your partner will only end in disaster.
 No one is perfect and no one’s sole purpose in life should be your happiness.
 If you can make your own happiness and your partner can do the same, it will only elevate both of your happiness together.

 Research into what creates longevity in a relationship shows couples who laugh together are more likely to stay together.
 If you can find a partner who can make you laugh out loud and someone with who you share the same sense of humor, it is a straight road to a happy long-term commitment.
 And it can only be good news for your six-pack too.

 3. Honesty about your feelings

 It is important that you can be 100% honest with your significant other, whether that be about your thoughts and feelings about your partner and the relationship, or about life in general.
 Being honest about matters involving your relationship will allow your partner to understand you and your needs (and it works both ways) and being honest about other matters will allow your partner to truly understand you as an individual too.